 The middle of the spectrum of the golf economy has always been held up by the business golfers who have country club memberships.
-They are staring to leave the club’s due to recession and the younger generations of business golfers are finding the Old School look of country clubs do not fit their lifestyle.
-This pull back by the next generation of country club members in any long term interest in Country Club is resulting in a large number of country clubs to struggle in keeping enough members to pay the bills.
+They are starting to leave the club’s due to the recession and the younger generations of business golfers are finding the Old School look of country clubs do not fit their lifestyle.
+This pullback by the next generation of country club members in any long-term interest in Country Club is resulting in a large number of country clubs to struggle in keeping enough members to pay the bills.

 Economy Leaves Golf in the Rough

 Jim Fitzgerald, AP Writer, reported in his article Economy Leaves Golf in the Rough …, “Whether it’s a $45,000 initiation fee for a private club or a $5 increase in the cost of a round of golf at a public course, the price of golf is giving some duffers pause.”